istanbuljs/nyc/README.md

 To publish and reuse your own `nyc` configuration, simply create an npm module that exports your JSON config (via [`index.json`](https://github.com/istanbuljs/istanbuljs/blob/master/packages/nyc-config-typescript/) or a CJS [`index.js`](https://github.com/istanbuljs/istanbuljs/blob/master/packages/nyc-config-hook-run-in-this-context/)).

-A more advanced use case would be to combine multiple shared in a `nyc.config.js` file:
+A more advanced use case would be to combine multiple shared configs in a `nyc.config.js` file:
 ```js
 const babelConfig = require('@istanbuljs/nyc-config-babel');
 const hookRunInThisContextConfig = require('@istanbuljs/nyc-config-hook-run-in-this-context');